Piero Scaruffi(Copyright © 2013 Piero Scaruffi | Legal restrictions )

 The real appeal of studying religion for a scholar might be that it represents an earlier form of “thinking” in evolution.

-It gets even worse if I meditate.
-When I meditate, I do not find peace at all: the fear of death increases, not decreases.
-But the more I meditate the more I realize that I also fear eternal life.
+It gets even worse if i meditate.
+When i meditate, i do not find peace at all: the fear of death increases, not decreases.
+But the more i meditate the more i realize that i also fear eternal life.
 It would be equally terrifying to live forever and ever and ever.
-In other words, I fear any non-human condition.
-I am a human being, programmed to live the life, and to desire the life, of a human being.
+In other words, i fear any non-human condition.
+I am a human being, programmed to live the finite life, and to desire the finite life, of a human being.

-I do not envy Godís eternal static life.
-I do not envy God because I am not controlled by Godís genome.
+I do not envy an angel’s eternal static life.
+I do not envy an angel because i am not controlled by an angel’s genome.
 I am controlled by the human genome.